Soprano Brightman to hit new high note with space station trip

 Brightman is reported by British media to have paid 35 million pounds ($53 million) for the trip.
 She said that for contractual reasons she could not reveal the amount.

-The singer was assessed for suitability for the trip at Star City outside Moscow in July 2012, and since then has undergone a grueling training regime.
+The singer was assessed for suitability for the trip at Star City outside Moscow in July 2012, and since then has undergone a gruelling training regime.

 She plans to perform a song from the space station, accompanied by an orchestra back on Earth, but has not yet selected the tune.
 She has been working with ex-husband Andrew Lloyd Webber, the composer of multiple hit musicals including “Phantom of the Opera” which made Brightman a global star.